rodrigopitanga/beta/docs/index.md

 ```

 The easiest way to get started is to play with [a sample code on CodePen](http://codepen.io/openbeta/pen/vgpqwP).
-Due to a [bug](https://github.com/OpenBeta/design/issues/9) you must pass longitude,latitude to the API even though the parameter is called 'latlng'.
+Due to a [bug](https://github.com/OpenBeta/design/issues/9) you must pass `longitude,latitude` to the API even though the parameter is called `latlng`.

-The projectd is under heavy development.
+The project is under heavy development.
 There is a [task](https://github.com/OpenBeta/design/issues/5) to autogenerate API documentation.

 # Contribution
-Yes please.
+Yes please and thank you!

 # Copyright & License
 - Data (c) OpenStreetMap contributors, available under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/)